Continental Football League: 1969 season

 The Indianapolis Capitols featured a rookie quarterback named Johnnie Walton during the 1969 season.
 Walton would become a regular in second-tier professional football; after several failed attempts to get onto an NFL roster in the early 1970s, Walton got his break in the World Football League, starting for the San Antonio Wings in 1975.
 Walton would spend the 1976–79 seasons as an NFL backup, then came out of retirement in 1983 to lead the Boston Breakers of the United States Football League.

 COFL's alum Don Jonas did not reach the NFL, but instead chose to play in Canada after the 1969 season.
 As Orlando Panthers quarterback, he played four seasons before joining the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 Jonas led Orlando to the 1967 and 1968 COFL championships, and was named the league's Most Valuable Player for each season.
 He also paced the Panthers to the 1966 championship game, which they lost to Philadelphia in overtime; and to the COFL semifinal game in 1969.
 Don was inducted into the American Football Association's Semi Pro Hall of Fame in 1983.
 Many CFL teams used the COFL as a developmental league sending players that need time to improve their skills.

 Obert "Butch" Logan, a receiver, defensive back and player-coach, played his penultimate season in professional football with the Continental league's San Antonio Toros.
-Logan is notable for being the last professional football player to wear the singular jersey number zero (two others, Ken Burrough and Jim Otto, would wear a double zero, 00, into the 1970s).
+Logan is notable for being the last professional football player to wear the singular jersey number zero (two others, Ken Burrough and Jim Otto, would wear a double zero, 00, into the 1970s) until the number was re-legalized in 2023.